 He said, “No!
 When I first started singing, not only was I not within an inch of the note — I wasn’t within a football field of the note!
 I was horrible!”

 He jabbed a finger in my chest, and looked me in the eye.
 “Practice.
 Thousands of hours of practice, and eventually I got it.
 I can show you how.”

 But I bounced away from that meeting unfazed.
 I knew I just had more work to do.
 I toured for three more years after that, always pushing, always practicing, always determined to be a great singer.

-I had to remember this story now because I’m spending most of my time doing things I’m not good at.
+I had to remember this story now because I’m spending most of my time doing new things I’m not good at.
 It’s overwhelming to feel so in awe of the people who seem to do it naturally.
 I’m just a beginner.
 It may take me another fifteen years, but I’m determined.